wmo-im/wis2box/docs/source/user/public-services-setup.rst

 Internal broker
 ---------------

-The internal MQTT broker uses the username ``wis2box`` and password ``wis2box``.
+The internal MQTT broker uses the default username/password of ``wis2box/wis2box``.
 Before opening the MQTT port for external access, it is recommended to set a unique password as follows:

 .. code-block:: bash